JamesPHoughton/detective-game-interdependent-diffusion/analysis/README.md

 - `Estimate continuous-time outcome measures.ipynb` (written using R) uses cox regression to infer the factors influencing adoption

+- `Mediation analysis.ipynb` conducts a mediation analysis on the effects of interdependence on the described mechanisms.

 - `helpers.py` contains functions that help work with the data or implement generic math functions, but which are not about the theory of the experiment itself.